Home > Health Library > Smoking in Cancer Care (PDQ®): Supportive care - Health Professional Information [NCI]

 Persons who initially present with both smoking-related and non–smoking-related malignancy face increased risk of a second malignancy at the same site or another site if they continue to smoke.[1,2] When prognosis is more favorable for the initial cancer, the evidence is even stronger that continued smoking increases the risk of new primary cancers for up to 20 years after original diagnosis.
 In two studies of survivors of small cell lung cancer (SCLC) (mostly stage I and II),[3,4,5] risk of a second cancer (mostly non-SCLC [NSCLC]) was 3.5-fold to 4.4-fold higher than in the general population.
 In those who continued to smoke, the risk was far higher, particularly in those who also received chest irradiation (relative risk [RR] = 21.0) and alkylating agents (RR = 19.0).
 In individuals who stopped smoking at the time of diagnosis, the risk was no higher than in those who had stopped smoking at least 6 months before diagnosis.

-The relationship between smoking and progression of prostate cancer has also been documented.
+The relationship between smoking and progression of prostate cancer has been documented.
 One study found a much higher 5-year tumor-specific mortality rate among smokers with stage D2 disease (88% vs. 63%) or non–stage A disease (39% vs. 17%), which was attributed to immunosuppressive effects of continued smoking.
-Finally, the impact of smoking on risk of a secondary lung cancer has been demonstrated in survivors of Hodgkin lymphoma.[7,12]
+The impact of smoking on risk of a secondary lung cancer has been demonstrated in survivors of Hodgkin lymphoma.[7,12] Studies conducted in patients with primary cancers have also shown decreased risk of second malignancy and improved survival as a result of smoking cessation.[13,14]

 Even patients who continue to smoke may remain motivated to quit.
 In a group of stage I small cell lung cancer patients, almost 90% had made one or more attempts to quit smoking, although 60% of survivors still smoked at 2 years.
 In another study, 84% of the sample had made at least one attempt to quit since surgery, and 69% had made multiple attempts.
 These studies found that while 80% of larynx and pharynx cancer patients remained abstinent after surgery, only 20% of those with oral cavity cancers did so.
 Patients who had undergone less intensive treatment (in particular, radiation therapy) were more likely to remain smokers; if they quit, they were 2.46 times more likely to resume tobacco use, even after controlling for severity.
 Higher relapse rates have also been associated with less radical treatment of head and neck cancers.